Make JAFSCD the World's First Community Supported Journal!

 - Program acknowledgment on each issue's tables of contents (both online and in PDF) and throughout the JAFSCD website.

 - Membership in our Community Supported Journal Shareholder Consortium, a group of shareholders who complete an annual survey on the content, and impact of JAFSCD; the editorial staff may also solicit input from the Consortium on editorial policy topics for special issues.

-Purchasing an OA Share will not only increase the discoverability and use of JAFSCD content but also will support a number of innovative programs that only JAFSCD offers to scholars and practitioners in the food movement, including:
+Purchasing an OA Share increases the discoverability and use of JAFSCD content and will support a number of innovative programs that only JAFSCD offers to scholars and practitioners in the food movement.

-- Supporting the food movement and reaching communities of need with research-based information.
+- Bolstering our outreach to HBCUs, Tribal Institutions, and Hispanic-Serving Institution and reaching communities of need with research-based information.

-- Developing an author mentor program for nonacademic authors to maximize their chances of having a paper accepted for publication.
+- Developing an author mentor program for new scholars and nonacademic authors to maximize their chances of having a paper accepted for publication.